 We pay weekly, on Fridays, for the shifts you’ve worked two weeks before.
 This means that when you work a shift any day from Monday to Sunday, you’ll receive payment for that shift two Fridays later.
 Learn more about when you get paid in this article.

-We send your payslips on Wednesdays.
-You can find all your payslips in Profile > Settings > Payslips.
+We send your payslips on Wednesdays, to the email address used to sign up for your Coople account.
+You can also find all your payslips in Profile > Settings > Payslips.

 Let’s look at the most important information on your payslip, what you’ve earned: